jo-sm/twitch/README.md

 Twitch is a ruby gem that lets you watch Twitch streams and VODs on your Mac through Quicktime.

+⚠️ I won't be updating this any further.
+I'm not using this library myself very much anymore, and it doesn't seem to be working as-is: running a `twitch vod ...` command presents an error.
+It probably will work with a little modification, so if you use this or want to get it to work, feel free to fork.
+The queries in `lib/twitch/graphql.rb` are likely the main place you need to look, plus some potential error handling changes.⚠️

 ## Installation

 It is purposefully not available on rubygems.org.
 You will need to download the source using git, build it into a gem, and install it manually: